Dual Enrollment for Private School Students

 - Step 1: Articulation Agreement Process

-- Complete, date and sign both the Dual Enrollment Articulation Agreement Information Form - Non-Public Private School and the Articulation Agreement.
-By signing this Articulation Agreement, the non-public school is certifying that the school is in compliance with Florida Statutes 1002.01 and 1002.42.
+- Complete, date and sign both the Dual Enrollment Articulation Agreement and Information Forms for Private School.
+By signing this Articulation Agreement, the non-public/private school is certifying that the school is in compliance with Florida Statutes 1002.01 and 1002.42.

 - Provide a copy of official documentation of the eligible grade level for each dually enrolled student (see Articulation Agreement for eligible grade level).